MilesJoseph/Udacity_Capstone_DE/README.md

   In addition to this, the dashboards would freeze and the troubleshooting could begin via the DAGS.

+  MWAA does not need a sep instance as it is a fully managed service.

+  The operating cost for a small instance of MWAA is .055 per hour.
+This would increase with scaling necessities.

 * How could the database be made available to 100+ people?

   With Cassandra we could predefine indexes for optimal read queries.
   We can also scale up as necessary, correct administration of a Cassandra base and this can happen automatically as needed.
+Cassandra can accommodate a massive influx of data automatically, should we choose to use it.
+Otherwise, s3 is capable of handling large increases of data.
+Otherwise, EMR can programmatically increase size as needed.

 ## ETL